Carbon-based life: Fiction

 Speculations about the chemical structure and properties of hypothetical non-carbon-based life have been a recurring theme in science fiction.
 Silicon is often used as a substitute for carbon in fictional lifeforms because of its chemical similarities.
 In cinematic and literary science fiction, when man-made machines cross from non-living to living, this new form is often presented as an example of non-carbon-based life.
 Since the advent of the microprocessor in the late 1960s, such machines are often classed as "silicon-based life".
-Other examples of fictional "silicon-based life" can be seen in the 1967 episode "The Devil in the Dark" from Star Trek: The Original Series, in which a living rock creature's biochemistry is based on silicon, and in the 1994 The X-Files episode "Firewalker", in which a silicon-based organism is discovered in a volcano.
+Other examples of fictional "silicon-based life" can be seen in the 1967 episode "The Devil in the Dark" from Star Trek: The Original Series, in which a living rock creature's biochemistry is based on silicon.
+In the 1994 The X-Files episode "Firewalker", in which a silicon-based organism is discovered in a volcano.

 In the 1984 film adaptation of Arthur C. Clarke's 1982 novel 2010: Odyssey Two, a character argues, "Whether we are based on carbon or on silicon makes no fundamental difference; we should each be treated with appropriate respect."

+In JoJolion, the eighth part of the larger JoJo's Bizarre Adventure series, a mysterious race of silicon-based lifeforms "Rock Humans" serve as the primary antagonists.